The importance of thickness when choosing a wool coat – CDL#85

 And the two are sometimes confused.

-Here is what Benoît wrote on this subject on the presentation of our navy coat :
+Here is what Benoît wrote about it on the presentation of our navy coat :

-"I would like to draw your attention to an important point: many brands (the majority, in fact) choose, to simplify their speech, to speak of 'square meter' when in reality it is 'linear meter.'
+"I would like to draw your attention to an important point: many brands (the majority, in fact) choose, to simplify their speech, to speak of 'square meter' when in reality it is a question of 'linear meter.'

-However, the weight of a linear meter of fabric is generally greater than that of a square meter, because it is the weight of a meter of fabric in length...
+Now, the weight of a linear meter of fabric is generally higher than that of a square meter, because it is the weight of a meter of fabric in length...
 But not in width!

-In fact, the linear meter is not a reliable unit of measurement if we do not also give you what we call in textile jargon the 'width', that is to say the width of the roll of a fabric, which depends on the machine on which it is carried out.
+In fact, the linear meter is not a reliable unit of measurement if you are not also given what is called in textile jargon the 'width', that is to say the width of the roll of a fabric, which depends on the machine on which it is made.

 Very often, the widths of modern looms are 140 to 160cm.